2HR3Y/Legal_Text_Summaization/README.md

 </p>

 ## Setup Instructions
-1. **Upload Files to Google Colab :** Begin by uploading the `Legal_summarization.ipynb` and `app.py` files to Google Colab for seamless execution and collaboration.
+1. **Upload Files to Google Colab :** Begin by uploading the `Legal_text_summarization.ipynb` and `app.py` files to Google Colab for seamless execution and collaboration.
 2. **Generate Hugging Face Token :** Log in to huggingface.com and navigate to Your Profile -> Access Tokens -> New Token.
 Generate a new token and name it for identification purposes.
 Copy the token value.
 3. **Set up Colab Secrets :** In Google Colab, navigate to the secrets tab and add a new secret named 'HF_TOKEN'.
 Paste the copied token value into the corresponding field.
 4. **Run the Project :** Execute each cell of the notebook sequentially to set up the environment, load necessary libraries, and process the legal documents.